prealge/prealge-icons/README.md

 `<div class='pencil-icon'><i></i></div>`

-To change the size of some icons, you can just set the width and height, as shown below.
+To change the size of some icons, you can just set the `width` and `height`, as shown below.
 These say responsive beside them.
 You can use px, any unit based off of px, or percents.

 `<div class='pencil-icon' style='width: 50px; height: 50px;'><i></i></div>`

+If the icon that you want to use is not responsive, you can change the `--size` to px or any px based unit.

+`<div class='pencil-icon' style='--size: 50px;'><i></i></div>`